WINDMILL USING PLASTIC BOTTLES!

 ADDITIONAL NOTE!

-For the you very young if making the windmill is a little bit difficult, then just stick to making a flower, so when you pass the wire through to the other end, when it comes through the flower bit, simply bend it tight at the bottle top so it doesn’t move or glue it with glue gun.
+For the very young if making the windmill is a little bit difficult, then just stick to making a flower, so when you pass the wire through to the other end, it comes through the flower bit, simply bend it tight at the bottle top so it doesn’t move or glue it with glue gun.

 AS PROMISED LET’S DO A QUICK REVIEW ON THE SOLDERING IRON!